-Name or company name of director Name or company name of the significant shareholder represented or that has proposed their appointment Profile Helena Revoredo Delvecchio Gubel, S.L.
-BachelorinBusinessAdministrationandManagementfrom UniversidadCatólicade Buenos Aires, andPADE(SeniorManagementProgramme)at IESEBusinessSchool.ChairpersonofFundaciónProsegursince1997 Chairperson of Euroforum since 2004 Board Member at Mediaset España Comunicación since 2009 Board Member at Endesa since 2014 She is also a member of the Board of Trustees for the Queen Sophia Higher School of Music and the Príncipe de Asturias Foundation and also collaborates with the Royal
+Name or company name of director Name or company name of the significant shareholder represented or Profile that has proposed their appointment

-Association of Friends of the Reina Sofia National Art Gallery, the Amigos Museo del Prado Foundation and the Teatro Real (Royal Theatre) in Madrid, where she was appointed Chairwoman of the International Board in 2015.
+Helena Revoredo Delvecchio Gubel, S.L.
+Bachelor in Business Administration and Management from Universidad Católica de Buenos Aires, and PADE (Senior Management Programme) at IESE Business School.
+Chairperson of Fundación Prosegur since 1997 Chairperson of Euroforum since 2004 Board Member at Mediaset España Comunicación since 2009 She is also a member of the Board of Trustees for the Queen Sophia Higher School of Music and the Principe de Asturias Foundation and also collaborates with the Royal Association of Friends of the Reina Sofia National Art Gallery, the Amigos Museo del Prado Foundation and the Teatro Real (Royal Theatre) in Madrid, where she was appointed Chairwoman of the International Board in 2015.
 She has been awarded the Juan Lladó award, the most prestigious award granted in Spain for cultural patronage and research, as well as the Gold Medal from the Senior Management Forum, the Ramón Borredá Trophy, and the Montblanc Arts Patronage Award.
 Chantal Gut Revoredo Gubel, S.L.
 Economics and Business graduate from Universidad Complutense (Colegio Universitario de Estudios Financieros CUNEF) and has an MBA from IESE Business School.
-Director of Euroforum since 2001.
+Chairman of the Board of Directors of Euroforum since 2001.
 Director of Prosegur Cash, S.A. since 2017.

-Member of the Board of Trustees of Fundación Prosegur Head of Business Development at Gubel, S.L.
-Member of the International Advisory Council of the Hispanic Society (New York)
+Member of the Board of

+Trustees of Fundación Prosegur

+Head of Business Development

+at Gubel, S.L.

+Member of the International

+Advisory Council of the

+Hispanic Society (New York)